mehrad31415/Asteroid-Python/README.md

 # Asteroid-Python

-This is an asteroid game written in Python using th pygame library.
+This is a two-player asteroid game written in Python using th pygame library.